proxmox/proxmox-backup/docs/maintenance.rst

 That's why you can configure a schedule to let Proxmox Backup Server handle it.

-Setting or editing a datastore's GC schedule can be either done by using the `proxmox-backup-manager datastore update test --gc-schedule` CLI command or in the web UI in each datastore's **Prune & GC** tab.
+Setting or editing a datastore's GC schedule can be either done by using the ``proxmox-backup-manager datastore update <datastore> --gc-schedule <schedule>`` CLI command or the edit window in the web UI in each datastore's **Prune & GC** tab.

 The GC scheduling uses the :ref:`calendar-event-scheduling` format.

-.. tip:: You can disable automatic GC runs by clearing the schedule, e.g., during maintenance or if you archive a datastore for good.
+.. tip:: You can disable automatic GC runs by clearing the schedule by either clearing the content of the field in the web UI or using the ``proxmox-backup-manager datastore update <datastore> --delete gc-schedule`` CLI command.
+This might be, for example, useful during maintenance or if you archive a datastore for good.

 .. _maintenance_verification: